PoetaKodu/pacc/README.md

 pacc is hugely inspired by [**npm**](https://github.com/npm/cli) and rust's [**cargo**](https://github.com/rust-lang/cargo)

 The main goal is to create a very easy to use, powerful and extensible package manager for C++, something that should've been created a long time ago.
 I know that there are other package managers.
-Their main flaw is that they use `CMake` as a (meta)build system, which is a **horrible** tool.
+Their main flaw is that they use CMake as a meta-build system, which is a **horrible** tool.
 I won't rant on that here... man, I hate it, but this time I will pass.

 *\*Insert xkcd competing standards meme here\**